Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators: Approach

 \subsection{Explicit Analysis of Industry Trends}

-This section introduces a hierarchical industry trend analysis method, mainly including analysis at the company level and industry level.
+This section introduces a hierarchical approach to industry trend analysis, which systematically examines trends at both the company and industry levels.
+By analyzing these distinct yet interconnected tiers, we gain a nuanced understanding of the dynamics shaping the overall industry landscape.

-\subsection{Company Trend Analysis}
+\subsubsection{Company Trend Analysis}

-The stock price trend of a listed company is an effective indicator reflecting the company's development trend.
-This subsection mainly conducts regression analysis on the company's stock price.
-Predicting a company's stock price movement is a challenging problem, and most existing methods focus on stock backtesting and predicting short-term stock price trends.
-The difficulty of long-term stock price trend prediction lies in the lack of many future factors.
-Inspired by the recurrent neural network \cite{Hochreiter1997LongSM}, this paper introduces the recursive factor prediction method, which generates a long-term trend sequence recursively.
-This paper conducts experiments based on the regression model to predict the long-term trend of the company's stock price, as shown in formula \eqref{recursive.eq}.
+The stock price trend of a publicly traded company serves as a potent indicator, mirroring the company's developmental trajectory.
+In this subsection, we focus on conducting regression analysis to unravel the intricacies of a company's stock price dynamics.
+Predicting the movement of a company's stock price poses a formidable challenge, with most contemporary approaches centering on stock backtesting and short-term trend forecasting.
+The complexity of long-term stock price trend prediction stems from the scarcity of predictive factors that extend into the future.
+Drawing inspiration from the capabilities of recurrent neural networks \cite{Hochreiter1997LongSM} in handling sequential data, we introduce a recursive factor prediction method.
+This innovative approach recursively generates a long-term trend sequence, enabling us to capture the gradual evolution of stock price movements over an extended period.
+To validate the effectiveness of our method, we conduct experiments leveraging a regression model, aiming to accurately predict the long-term trend of a company's stock price, as formulated in Equation \ref{recursive.eq}.

 where $x_i$ represents the $i$-th factor.
 The superscript $^{(t)}$ represents the $t$-th time step and $x_i^{(0)}$ is $ x_i$. $f_i(\cdot)$ represents the prediction model for each factor.